Kamui Shiro: In the X manga

-In X, Kamui is introduced as a teenager who returns to Tokyo after a six-year absence following his mother's death.
+In X, Kamui is introduced as a young esper who returns to Tokyo after a six-year absence following his mother's death.
 Contrary to the kindheartedness with which his childhood friends Fūma and Kotori Monou remember him, Kamui appears distanced and cold, and avoids interacting with them.
 Following his arrival to Tokyo, Kamui is observed by two groups known as the Dragons of Heaven and the Dragons of Earth, who are interested in Kamui's ability to change the world's fate.
 Princess Hinoto contacts Kamui and warns him if he does not become the Dragons of Heaven's leader, Kotori will be murdered.
 Still confused about what he should do, Kamui meets his aunt Tokiko Magami, who sacrifices herself to create the weapon "Sacred Sword" (神剣, Shinken), which Kamui must wield to change Earth's fate.

 After Tokiko's death, Kamui gains a full understanding about his mission.
 He can either become a Dragon of Heaven and protect mankind from extinction or he can become a Dragon of Earth and destroy mankind to protect the Earth.
 As a result of starting to care about Fūma and Kotori again, Kamui instantly becomes a Dragon of Heaven.
 Fūma awakens a sadistic alter-ego known as the Dragon of Earth's "Kamui".
 The new Fūma kills Kotori to torture Kamui but escapes after the arrival of the Dragons of Heaven.
 One of them, Subaru Sumeragi, helps Kamui recover from his traumatic experience by encouraging him to grant his own wish, which is recovering the original Fūma.

 For the next month, Kamui starts living with the Dragons of Heaven Sorata Arisugawa, Arashi Kishū and Yuzuriha Nekoi, which helps him form new friendships while often meeting Subaru.
 He and the Dragons of Heaven work with Hinoto's assistance to protect Tokyo's barriers from the Dragons of Earth and avoid the Earth's destruction.
 Kamui encounters Fūma several times during his fights but is unable to defeat him.
 In the series' latest chapters before its indefinite hiatus, Kamui summons the Sacred Sword and again encounters Fūma alongside Subaru, who tells him he will never defeat Fūma unless he identifies his true wish.